OlaAhmad/MultiAgent/README.md

 ### Usage

-Go to the MultiAgent folder and open the Tennis.ipynb notebook as follows:
+To train and test the agents, go to the MultiAgent folder and open the Tennis.ipynb notebook:

     cd MultiAgent
     Jupyter notebook Tennis.ipynb